Elements-Agency/benjaminjyoung/content/artwork/massillon-helmet/index.md

 alt: This painting presents a highly detailed, realistic portrayal of a black football helmet with a prominent orange 'M' logo, capturing a sense of rugged athleticism.
 author: Benjamin J. Young

+progress: Painted with oil paint on canvas panel.
+Painting part by part, instead of layering paints, it took an extensive amount of time to mix and color match, and ensure I touched on every detail of the helmet and lighting.
+This was my longest and most complicated artwork as of yet.
+But it has proven how much more heighten the realism turned out to be.

 featured: true
 popularity: 10
 ratio: landscape